alexfikl/pycaputo/docs/tutorials.rst

     :language: python
     :linenos:

-We can see here that we have chosen to use a left-sided :class:`~pycaputo.derivatives.CaputoDerivative` with an order :math:`\alpha`.
+We can see here that we have chosen to use a solver for the Caputo derivative an order :math:`\alpha`.
 The solver will use a fixed time step of :math:`10^{-2}` on the interval :math:`[0, 50]` to properly observe the limit cycle behavior.
 For Predictor-Corrector schemes, the corrector step can be repeated multiple times, but here we choose ``corrector_iterations=1`` to only use a single iteration.